quii/learn-go-with-tests/structs-methods-and-interfaces.md

 }
 ```

 The syntax for declaring methods is almost the same as functions and that's because they're so similar.
-The only difference is the syntax of the method receiver `func (receiverName RecieverType) MethodName(args)`.
+The only difference is the syntax of the method receiver `func (receiverName ReceiverType) MethodName(args)`.

 When your method is called on a variable of that type, you get your reference to its data via the `receiverName` variable.
 In many other programming languages this is done implicitly and you access the receiver via `this`.